f5devcentral/f5-velos-training/docs/velos_networking.rst

 Supported Optics
 ================

-Only F5 branded optics are officially supported on VELOS.
-The BX110 blade supports speeds of 10Gb, 25Gb, 40Gb, and 100Gb depending on the type of optics used, and the port group configuration.
-VELOS interfaces will accept F5 approved QSFP+ or QSFP28 optics.
+Only F5 branded optics are officially supported on VELOS per F5's third part hardware components policy.
+The BX110 blade supports speeds of 40Gb and 100Gb as well as 4 x 10Gb and 4 x 25Gb though the use of breakout cables.
+You must have the proper optics type inserted (and optional breakout cables) as well as the proper port group configuration for links to be established.
+The BX520 blades supports speeds are 400Gb or 4 x 100Gb (with proper breakout cable).
+VELOS interfaces will accept F5 approved QSFP+, QSFP28, or QSFP-DD optics depending on the blade type.
 3rd party optics are not officially supported per F5’s support policies:

 `K8153: F5 support of third-party hardware components <https://my.f5.com/manage/s/article/K8153>`_